 Complete Withdrawal from the College

-If you wish to withdraw completely from the College after this date, you must provide official notification to the Counseling, International and Veteran Services Office (Brighton Campus) or to the Student Services Center (Damon City Campus) by the last day of the semester.
+Complete withdrawals can be processed through the last day of the semester.
+Students can completely withdraw online until the deadline for individual course withdrawals listed on the Academic Calendar.
+If you wish to withdraw completely from the College after this date, you must provide official notification to Registration and Records (Brighton Campus) or to the Student Services Center (Downtown Campus) by the last day of the semester.

-Grades earned for short term courses within the semester will remain on your transcript and not be changed to “W” grades when completely withdrawing from the college.
+Grades earned for short term courses within the semester will remain on your transcript and will not be changed to “W” grades when completely withdrawing from the college.
 Courses ending on or after the complete withdrawal request will be issued “W“ grades.
 You may not request a complete withdrawal from a course that ended earlier in the term but has not yet been graded.